jyao1/EdkiiShellTool/Readme.md

 Tools to dump EDKII DXE Core, SMM Core, and PEI Core internal data structure, according to EDKII implementation.

 ## Known limitation:
+This package is only the sample code to show the concept.
+It does not have a full validation and does not meet the production quality yet.

 Some tools use edk2 open source package internal data structure.
 They work only on a UEFI BIOS based on open source edk2 package.